rafyte/How-To-Gains/README.md

 All other factors – including taking supplements – will have extremely minimal impact on your success.
 It is important to put the majority of your focus on dialing these five factors.

 ### Don't exercise, _train_
-This means don't just do random workouts or movements.
+This means don't just do random workouts every once in a while.
 Create a plan, and stick to it.

 ### Don't depend on motivation
 Motivation means you have to be in a certain mood or mindset to do something.
-Training should be best on discipline.
+Training should be based on discipline.
 Make it a habit, something you just have to do.

 ### Change takes time
 Don't expect immediate results.
 Complete beginners can _maybe_ expect to see results after two weeks on consistent training and diet.
 Weight loss target should be roughly 1 lb per week (52 lbs per year), muscle gain target should be roughly 0.5 lbs per week (26 lbs per year).